Professionalism in the speech of people of different professions

 4).Conclusion

 What are professionalisms?
-Professionalisms - words or expressions characteristic of the speech of a particular professional group.
-Professionalisms usually act as colloquial equivalents of terms corresponding in meaning.: a typo in the speech of newspapermen - a blunder; the steering wheel in the speech of drivers is a steering wheel; synchrophasotron in the speech of physicists - a saucepan, etc. The terms are the legalized names of any special concepts.
-Professionalisms are used as their unofficial substitutes only in the speech of persons related by profession, limited to a special topic.
+Professionalisms are words or expressions characteristic of the speech of a particular professional group.
+Professionalisms usually act as colloquial equivalents of terms corresponding in meaning: a typo in the speech of newspapermen is a blunder; the steering wheel in the speech of drivers is a steering wheel; synchrophasotron in the speech of physicists is a saucepan, etc. The terms are legal names of any special concepts.
+Professionalisms are used as their informal substitutes only in the speech of persons associated with a profession, limited to a special topic.
 Often professionalisms have a local, local character.
-There is, however, a point of view according to which professionalism is a synonym for the concept of "term".
+There is, however, a point of view according to which professionalism is synonymous with the concept of “term”.
 According to some researchers, professionalism is a “semi-official” name for a concept that is limited in use - the vocabulary of hunters, fishermen, etc.

-By origin, professionalism, as a rule, is the result of a metaphorical transfer of the meanings of everyday vocabulary words to terminological concepts: by similarity, for example, the form of a detail and everyday reality, the nature of the production process and a well-known action, or, finally, by emotional association.
+By origin, professionalism, as a rule, is the result of a metaphorical transfer of the meanings of words from everyday vocabulary to terminological concepts: by similarity, for example, between the shape of a part and everyday reality, the nature of the production process and a well-known action, or, finally, by emotional association.

-Professionalisms are always expressive and are opposed to the precision and stylistic neutrality of terms.
-Professionalisms are similar to jargon and words of colloquial vocabulary in terms of reduced, rough expression, and also in that they, like jargons and colloquial speech, are not an independent language subsystem with their own grammatical features, but a kind of small lexical complex.
-Due to the expressiveness inherent in professionalism, they relatively easily pass into common speech, as well as into colloquial speech of the literary language.
-For example: overlay - "error" (from the actor's speech), janitor - "windshield wiper" (from the speech of motorists).
+Professionalisms are always expressive and are contrasted with the precision and stylistic neutrality of terms.
+Professionalisms are similar to jargons and words of colloquial vocabulary in their reduced, rough expression, and also in the fact that they, like jargons and colloquialisms, are not an independent linguistic subsystem with its own grammatical features, but a kind of small lexical complex.
+Due to the expressiveness inherent in professionalisms, they relatively easily pass into the vernacular, as well as into the colloquial speech of the literary language.
+For example: the cover is “a mistake” (from the actor’s speech), the wiper is “a car windshield wiper” (from the speech of motorists).

-Like terms, professionalisms are used in the language fiction as a visual medium.
+Like terms, professionalisms are used in language fiction as a visual medium.

 And so, we found out that professionalisms are words characteristic of a particular profession, sometimes close to jargon.